 Insert a new paragraph 6.2.7., to read:

 "6.2.7.
-Any cable sleeve or cable conduit exceeding a length of 100 mm shall undergo the test to determine the burning rate of materials as specified in Annex 8."
+Any cable sleeve or cable conduit exceeding a length of 100 mm shall undergo the test to determine the burning rate of materials as specified in Annex 8.
+The result of the test shall be considered satisfactory if, taking the worst test results into account, the vertical burning rate is not more than 100 mm/minute or if the flame extinguishes before the destruction of one of the first marker threads occurred"

 Paragraphs 6.2.7. to 6.2.7.3. (former), renumber as paragraphs 6.2.8. to 6.2.8.3.